 INDICATIONS FOR REPAIR

-Strangulated/incarcerated hernia — Urgent/emergent hernia repair should be undertaken for patients with symptoms and signs of strangulated hernia (inguinal or femoral), and in those with incarcerated hernia to reduce the risk of subsequent strangulation.
-Emergency surgery within four to six hours may prevent loss of bowel from a strangulated hernia.
+Strangulated/incarcerated hernia — Urgent/emergent hernia repair should be undertaken for patients with symptoms and signs of strangulated hernia (inguinal or femoral), and in those with acutely incarcerated hernia to reduce the risk of subsequent strangulation.
+In patients with an acutely incarcerated inguinal hernia who do not have signs of strangulation (skin changes, peritonitis), an attempt at reduction is reasonable as long as the patient is accessible for follow-up over the next day or two.
+Emergency surgery within four to six hours of onset of symptoms may prevent loss of bowel from a strangulated hernia.
 The clinical manifestations and diagnosis of incarcerated/strangulated inguinal or femoral hernias are discussed elsewhere.
 (See "Classification, clinical features and diagnosis of inguinal and femoral hernias in adults".)